cadelljulien/Dice-Game-C-/README.md

 # Dice-Game-C++
-My name is Cadell J and I'll be building a Dice game in C++
+My name is Cadell J and I'll be building a Dice game in C++ using SWITCH statement

 ## Personal Goals
 My personal goal is to code more and think like a programmer.